Generalized solution for the Herman Protocol Conjecture: Main results

-First, we introduce the notations but using a bit modified viewpoint on the described process.
+We implement a somewhat modified viewpoint on the described processes.
 Since the arguments require some symmetry, for our purposes it is better to rotate the base space by $\frac{2\pi}{2N}$ after every step counter-clockwise, where $N$ stands for the number of nodes.
 This slight notational modification have the effect that the number of nodes gets doubled, but half of them is necessarily avoided by the tokens in every step.
-In the following we will refer to this $2N$ as the number of nodes.
-Moreover, the tokens now move in a symmetrized way: they either go on the clockwise neighboring new node with probability $\frac{1}{2}$ or move in the opposite direction to the counter-clockwise neighbor with probability $\frac{1}{2}$, all independently.
+At least this is the case in the classical, discrete version of the protocol, but not necessarily in the other variants we consider in this paper.
+In the sequel we refer to $2N$ as the number of nodes.
+Moreover, the tokens now move in a symmetrized way.
+In the standard Herman protocol, they either move to the clockwise neighboring new node with probability $\frac{1}{2}$ or move in the opposite direction to the counter-clockwise neighbor with probability $\frac{1}{2}$, all independently.